macromuseum/macromuseum.github.io/_posts/2021-11-16-Career-Transitions.md

 - less freedom.
 Now an employee so working for someone and following their agenda rather than your own.
 - central conflict of postdoccing is between you and your goals, and the goals of your boss.
 It requires a lot of communication, negotiation and careful prioritisation to keep everyone happy.
 - stress of uncertainty about what happens next
+- can be very lonely without the support of your cohort and in a new place

 ### Tips
 - Learn how to prioritise your work.
 You might need to negotiate this with your boss.
 My boss agreed I should spend one day a week on my own work, and 4 days on his work.
 This meant I could get old projects finished but still make progress on what I was employed to do.